Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Analysis and classification

 \item \textit{Frequency-based}~\cite{Theis2019, Pasquadibisceglie2019}: this type of encoding~\cite{Leontjeva2015} indicates how many times the activity $i$ has happened until the current event of the trace.
 This encoding is useful when temporal information must be added to the encoding of the activities.
 Note that in the case of \cite{Theis2019} the frequency does not represent directly activities but the number of times a token has gone through a place.

 \item \textit{Pretrained embedding}~\cite{Camargo2019}: instead of directly training the embedding vectors with stochastic gradient descent, the embeddings can be pretrained for another task that gives additional information.
-For example, in~\cite{Camargo2019}, embeddings are pretrained as a combination of the learned embeddings of roles and activities. \end{itemize}
+For example, in~\cite{Camargo2019}, a neural network is trained to learn embeddings by discriminating role-activity pairs.
+A positive instance means that a role-activity pair exists on the log whereas a negative pair means otherwise.
+They claim that the embeddings learnt this way can discriminate better between different events. \end{itemize}

-While the \textit{pretrained embedding} and \textit{embedding} approaches have the main purpose of learning a set of embeddings to represent the categorical variables, the former may benefit of allowing a better convergence of the neural network since they are trained for a task that is different from the next activity prediction task.
-Thus, the embeddings learned with pretrained embeddings may provide more information, which eases the convergence of the neural network.
-Moreover, the \textit{one-hot} encoding is a good solution when the number of distinct possible variables is low since it does not use additional parameters, otherwise, the size of the vector could dramatically increase the memory usage of the neural network.
+While the \textit{pretrained embedding} and \textit{embedding} approaches have the main purpose of learning a set of embeddings to represent the categorical variables, the former are richer and may provide more information, which eases the convergence of the neural network, as many works in NLP that used similar techniques have shown~\cite{Mikolov2013, Peters2018}.
+Moreover, the \textit{one-hot} encoding is a good solution in terms of easiness of computation and implementation, because it does not use additional parameters, otherwise, the size of the vector could dramatically increase the memory usage of the neural network.
+Note that associating an integer to a category and using that directly as an input is heavily discouraged, due to imposing an implicit order of the categorical variable that it is not true (i.e, category number 2 would be more important than category number 1)~\cite{Hancock2020}.